-This is the medical term for a bone infection, usually caused by bacteria.
-Usually, it affects the long bones in the legs, but it can also affect other bones such as those in the back or arms, can also be affected.
+Osteomyelitis is the medical term for a bone infection, usually caused by bacteria.
+It most commonly affects the long bones in the legs, but other bones, such as those in the back or arms, can also be affected.
 The condition is also known to be a common complication of certain health conditions, such as diabetes.

 - A high temperature (fever) of 38oC (100.4F) or above

 Osteomyelitis develops when the bone becomes infected.
-There are two ways Osteomyelitis can occur:
+There are two ways the infection can occur:

 - Following an injury (known as contiguous osteomyelitis) – such as a fractured bone, animal bite or during surgery